core-wg/core-wg.github.io/index.md

 ### Upcoming Meetings

-We will be having [virtual interim meetings](https://datatracker.ietf.org/meeting/upcoming) 2022-12-07, and then every other week starting from 2023-01-18 until IETF 116.
+We will be having [virtual interim meetings](https://datatracker.ietf.org/meeting/upcoming) every other week starting from 2023-01-18 until IETF 116.

 <!--
 We will meet at [IETF 116](https://datatracker.ietf.org/meeting/116/session/core), on TBD